When you’re in the market for a new on-demand water heater, then you need to weigh your options.

 Maintenance of a tankless water heater is not difficult, but there are some things you should know.
 Namely flushing and descaling.
-Learn more about it by reading this detailed article I wrote on tankless water heater maintenance.
+Learn more about it by reading this detailed article I wrote on maintaining your tankless water heater.

 Which is Better for the Environment?

 This one seems to be a bit of a push, as well.

 Natural gas doesn’t add as many pollutants to the atmosphere as burning coal or oil, but it does take a toll on the environment when it is extracted through fracking.